Bishal77/Quantum-random-number-generator-for-cryptography/docs/archive/PROJECT_COMPLETION_SUMMARY.md

 ## ✅ Project Status: COMPLETE

-Your Quantum Random Number Generator (QRNG) with cryptography focus has been fully enhanced and is ready for the hackathon!
+Quantum Random Number Generator (QRNG) with cryptography focus has been fully enhanced and is ready for the hackathon!

 ---